bradbell/xrst/sphinx/test_out/heading_example.rst

 Links
 *****
-These links would also work from any other section because the section name (``heading_example`` in this case) is included at the beginning of the target for the link:
+These links would also work from any other page because the page name (``heading_example`` in this case) is included at the beginning of the target for the link: